 It is a potentially hazardous chemical and should be used with caution.
 When handling this chemical, always wear gloves and protective clothing.
 In addition, be sure to work in a well-ventilated area to avoid inhaling fumes.

-If you come into contact with Basic Fuchsin, immediately wash the affected area with soap and water.
+If you come into contact with stain, immediately wash the affected area with soap and water.
 If you get this chemical in your eyes, flush them with water for 15 minutes and seek medical attention.

 If you accidentally ingest Basic Fuchsin, drink plenty of water and contact a poison control center or emergency room immediately.